obophenotype/cell-ontology/docs/editing_guidelines.md

 If the cross-reference is an ORCID, enter the ORCID as an IRI in the IRI field on the "IRI Editor" tab, for example `https://orcid.org/0000-0002-7356-1779`.

 To restate, in all cases except ORCIDs, the CURIE is preferred and entered as a literal string.
-For ORCIDs, the IRI is preferred and is entered as an IRI.
+ORCIDs MUST be entered as an IRI.

 The above instructions apply whether the cross-reference is added to another annotation (e.g., annotating a text defintion or comment) or adding to the overall class (i.e., not an annotation of another annotation).